The changes that might affect you most

 If your complaint is with the Ombudsman:

-The Local Government and Social Care Ombudsman (LGSCO) has suspended all existing casework, and is not taking on any new complaints until further notice.
+The Local Government and Social Care Ombudsman (LGSCO) had suspended existing casework, but is now resuming this work again, and taking on new complaints.
 If you have registered a complaint with them, they will contact you about your case in due course.